MilosGrebec/SoftWareMedia/README.md

 Also, if you don't log out and just exit the website, when you come back you will still be logged in.
 I did that using JSON web tokens.

 That's it more or less.
-There are a bunch of things I will fix in the "near" future; the biggest of them all is that loading.
+There are a bunch of things I will fix in the "near" future; the biggest of them all is loading or rather efficiency.
 Now, for example, when you go to the home page, it loads you all posts; if you leave and come back, it will again send a request to the server and such.

 I will fix this by making a global context of posts, and then it loads only once at the beginning, and the same thing applies to the blocked list and friend list.